Butternut Squash, Zucchini and Spinach Lasagna

 1.5 cups ricotta cheese

 3 medium zucchini sliced into 1/8" thick noodles (I used this)

 10-15 sheets no-boil lasagna noodles (or lasagna noodle of choice)

 1/2 cup grated Parmesan cheese (for the top)

-9. Spread the remaining 1/3 of the butternut squash filling over the zucchini and sprinkle with grated Parmesan and mozzarella cheese.
-Sprinkle the cheese with italian seasoning, paprika and dried basil.
+- Spread the remaining 1/3 of the butternut squash filling over the zucchini and sprinkle with grated Parmesan and mozzarella cheese.
+Sprinkle fresh basil leaves on top of the cheese.

-10. Cover baking dish with foil and bake for 30 minutes.
-Remove foil and bake for an additional 15-20 minutes, or until the cheese is bubbly and golden.
+- Cover the baking dish with a large foil "tent" and bake for approximately 20-30 minutes.
+Remove the foil and continue to cook for an additional 15-20 minutes, or until the cheese is bubbly and golden.

 - Top with additional fresh basil, if desired.